Ackara/Ncrement/README.md

 |**status**|![master]()|![dev](https://acklann.visualstudio.com/_apis/public/build/definitions/86cb9590-1aed-43de-984c-768155a6970f/14/badge)|

 ----------
-Buildbox is a collection of build scripts, modules and tools designed for continuous integration and deployment.
+Buildbox is a collection of scripts, modules and tools designed for continuous integration and deployment.
+The goal for each script is to reduce the number of steps required to perform common operations; with little to no configurations required.

 ## FTP Operations
-The **winscp.psm1** module is used for basic ftp operations.
+The **[winscp.psm1](src/Modules/winscp.psm1)** module is used for basic ftp operations.
 It leverage the [WinSCP](https://winscp.net/eng/index.php) [nuget package](https://www.nuget.org/packages/WinSCP/) to complete all operations.

 |Function|Description|
 |--------|-----------|